NORFOLK, Va. (WAVY) – A Sailor convicted of killing his best friend is getting a new trial.

 After the conviction, the defense filed a motion for a new trial based on new evidence pertaining to the autopsy.
 The Commonwealth’s Attorney’s Office determined there was a change in the conclusions drawn from the autopsy and the court ordered a new trial, according to Amanda Howie with the CA’s Office.

-Greening will face the same charges but a new judge with hear the case.
+Greening will face the same charges but a new judge will hear the case.

 The case is scheduled to be heard on July 16, 2014.